Isivile23/Data-Governance-Accelator/README.md

 * On a basic level, data culture is how your organization values data and how it manages and uses it.
 There’s a wide chasm between companies that simply manage data as a consequence of doing business versus those that consider data central to how their organization operates and makes decisions (the latter being the qualities exhibited by a mature data culture).

+### Maturing the Data Culture

+If you decide that you need to better prepare the organization for data governance by maturing the data culture, consider these items to start.
+Good news!
+Many of these items are covered in detail in this course.

+1. Help leaders communicate the value of data and model the type of behavior that demonstrates that data is a priority.
+This must include communicating the positive results of using data.

+2. Provide basic tools and education for data use that include manipulating data, analytics, data cleansing, basic query commands, and visualization.
+Don’t overlook the remarkable capabilities of common applications such as spreadsheets.

+3. Do something, even if it’s small, to show progress.
+A successful data culture doesn’t begin with the deployment of complex, far-reaching solutions.
+Rather, it can be eased into the organization via basic data-management skills offered in a classroom setting or online.

+4. Recognize that resistance and frustration are part of the journey.
+Rather than fighting it, find ways to bring comfort and rewards to team members.
+At a minimum, provide a channel for feedback and positive discussion.

+#### Assessing Data Governance Readiness

+This course takes you through all the steps for designing and creating a data governance program, but you also have to consider the readiness of an organization prior to beginning the journey.

+The following basic checklist of items will help you determine the data governance readiness of your organization:

+* The basis of data culture exists.
+* The program is 100 percent aligned with the business strategy.
+* Senior leadershipp is 100 percent committed to program and its goals.
+* Senior leadership understands this is a strategic, enterprise program and not the sole responsibility of the IT department.
+* One or more sponsors have been identified at an executive level.
+* The program has the commitment to fund its creation and to maintain it in the long term.
+* The organization understands tis is an ongoing program and not a one-off project.
+* You have documented the return-on-investment (ROI).
+* Legal and compliance teams understand and supports the goals of the program.
+* Fundamental data skills exist for the data governance journey.
+* The IT organization is capable and resourced to support the program.

+## Chapter 2: Exploring a World Overflowing with Data

+### Defining Data